Nash Equilbria for Quadratic Voting: Concentration and size constraints

 \end{proof}

-Lemma~\ref{proposition:anti-concentration} implies that for any $\epsilon >0$, if $n$ is sufficiently large then for any Nash equilibrium $v (u)$, the absolute value $|v (u)|$ can assume large values only at utility values $u$ within distance $\epsilon$ of one of the endpoints $\underline u ,\overline u$.
-The following proposition improves this bound to the extreme tails of the distribution.
+Lemma~\ref{proposition:anti-concentration} implies that for any $\beta >0$, if $n$ is sufficiently large then for any Nash equilibrium $v (u)$, the absolute value $|v (u)|$ must be small except at values $u$ within distance $\beta $ of one of the endpoints $\underline u ,\overline u$.
+The following lemma improves this bound to the extreme tails of the distribution.